Installing an XRootD Storage Element¶

 - Redirector: The hostname and domain of the local XRootD redirector server.

-- local_path: The path exported by the GridFTP server.
+- local_path: The full local path exported by the GridFTP server.
+For example

 - remote_path: The XRootD path that will be mounted at local_path.